Baby Fell off the Bed and Hit Their Head? Here’s What To Look For

 • Baby is inconsolable.

-If your baby is showing signs of a major injury, as hard as it may be, you want to avoid the urge to them up to comfort them.
+If your baby is showing signs of a major injury, as hard as it may be, you want to avoid the urge to upright them and comfort them.

-“With head traumas, it’s possible that they’ve also injured their neck or spine, and you don’t want to possibly worsen the injury by moving them,” Dr. O’Connor says.
+“With head traumas, it’s possible that they’ve also injured their neck or spine, and you don’t want to possibly worsen the injury by moving them,” Dr. O’Connor states.

-If your baby is having a seizure after a fall, gently roll them to their side before calling 9-1-1.
+If your baby is having a seizure after a fall, gently roll them to their side before calling your local emergency number or 911.

 A baby who is alert and crying after a tumble is a normal reaction.
 Falling is scary, even if they’re not injured.
 If you don’t see any signs of a traumatic injury, gently pick them up and console them.